Should you “fire” your difficult client?

 - If it is impacting on your other clients.
 If it’s in a group this persons attitude could be causing other members to become demotivated or negative.
 Or indirectly because the emotional impact is causing you to be less effective and it’s impacting on the quality of your work.

 And of course you won’t always get it right.
-There has definitely been more than one occasion where my NOT firing a client was a due to weakness on my part because I was avoiding conflict or confrontation – but in the end this didn’t serve them or me.
+There has definitely been more than one occasion where my NOT firing a client was a due to weakness on my part because I was avoiding conflict or confrontation – and in the end this didn’t serve them or me.

 What about you?
 Do you have a client that you know you should fire today for the sake of your peace of mind and for the other clients you are serving?